bhanurekha567/Team-03-MRP/README.md

 3. **Open the `.pbix` file in Power BI Desktop**

 4. Explore the dashboard using available filters:
+   - Select the skills you know
+   - Select the skills to learn
+   - State
+   - Company
    - Role
-   - Gender
-   - Graduation Year
-   - Preferred Job Location
-   - Employment Status
 ##  Usage

 To use the Power BI dashboard: